 So when it comes to taste, we’re up against an industry that spends billions of dollars to formulate their products, taking advantage of our brain chemistry.
 It’s no secret, and it’s nothing new — but to imply that choosing what we eat is simply a matter of willpower, and nothing else, is a bit disingenuous.

 So how about advertising?
 In 2010, Pepsico, the largest food and beverage company in the United States, spent $3.4 Billion on marketing and advertising.
 That’s only about 10% of all food product advertising each year!
 Companies wouldn’t spend those incredible amounts of money unless, of course, advertising worked.

 Other external factors come into play, as well.
 To name a few: Knowledge and education.
 Accurate information about what is actually in the food.
 Misleading or confusing labeling on packages (Nutritionism!).
 Cost, budget, and affordability.
 Availability and Food Deserts.
 Convenience.
 Time constraints.
 Peer pressure and social situations.
 Structural Racism (hat tip: Emily).
 (Want more?
-Check out the recent discussion on the Eating Rules Facebook Page).
+Check out this discussion on the Eating Rules Facebook Page).

 I’ve said it before, and I”ll say it again: There needs to be a level playing field, and right now the odds are tipped far, far away from the consumer.

 I can certainly understand why the food companies consider this lie to be true — it makes sugary beverages seem healthful, and that’s good for sales!
 Unfortunately, our government supports this ridiculous notion as well.